cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-annotation-tool.md

 // note we need to add the cornerstoneStreamingImageVolume: to
-// use the streaming volume loader const volumeId = 'cornerStreamingImageVolume: myVolume';
+// use the streaming volume loader const volumeId = 'cornerstoneStreamingImageVolume: myVolume';

 // Define a volume in memory
 const volume = await volumeLoader.createAndCacheVolume(volumeId, {